DragonBagon123/OBJ-Group-Project/README.md

 First go to this website: https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-data and download the SSA baby name dataset.
 Then extract the files and place all txt files into the OBJ-Group-Project folder.
 Example of a txt: yob2019.txt
 Then after that load the the database by going to tha api_app and run load_data.py and wait until you see this message: "Database loaded successfully."

 Then in the terminal type: "python -m uvicorn main:app --reload" to run the api.
 After open up your browser and enter this "http://127.0.0.1:8000".
 If everthing is working should pop up with "Baby Name API is running" Once that you should be to go.
-To search up for names you type this into your browser "http://127.0.0.1:8000/nameinfo?name=Mary".
+To search up for names you type this into your browser "http://127.0.0.1:8000/nameinfo?name=XXXX" Where "XXXX" would be name your searching for ex: Daniel.
 Another example could be replace Mary with Emma.

 To run the console application go to the project root folder and run console_app.py and then you can use the menu to do the following things below: